What is Regression Testing? Explained with Test Cases, Tools, and Methods

 1. Keeping Up With Latest Regression Suite

-Like keeping up with any technology, you need to stay up-to-date with the latest regression testing suites too.
+Like keeping up with any technology, you must also stay up-to-date with the latest regression testing suites.
 For that purpose, always consider the functional and non-functional requirements.
-The high-priority and high-value test cases in the suite should always be executed first by the QA team.
+The suite’s high-priority and high-value test cases should always be executed by the QA team first.

 2. Knowing Every Change Hands-on